Mingyao-Wang/aboutme/_pages/about.md

   - /about.html
 ---

-I am Mingyao Wang, currently pursuing a Ph.D. in Economics at Hitotsubashi University.
+My name is Mingyao Wang, currently pursuing a Ph.D. in Economics at Hitotsubashi University.
 My research primarily focuses on Environmental and Health Economics, particularly examining how environmental factors influence population health outcomes.
 Specializing in empirical analyses, I explore the intersection between environmental challenges and public health, aiming to provide evidence-based insights into how environmental issues affect population health.
 By integrating methodologies from Development Economics, Health Economics, and Environmental Economics, I strive to address these critical questions effectively and contribute to meaningful policy discussions.

 For data analysis
 ======